npr-nlp/npr-nlp-project/brian_notes.md

         - Model speaker prediction
         - Iterate models with varying hyperparameters
         - Explore the possibility of applying topic modeling--this would necessarily be unsupervised machine learning, and may be outside the scope of our project (UNLESS...we find a labeled data set we could run against the model for validation and testing...again, way past mvp for this step)--> see NLP packages Gensim and spaCy
+        - Don't forget that the countvectorizer package has a function to pull bigrams!! (ngram_range = (x, y))

     - Deliver
         - Definitely some nerdy audio to open things up with.
         - Executive summary; all the headings in the Readme (be clear what is meant by 'recommendations' versus 'next steps')